thinkC/terraform-spotify/README.md

-# terraform-spotify
-creating spotify playlist using terraform.
-This is inspired from the hashicorp website .
-You can see details of the tutorial here  https://learn.hashicorp.com/tutorials/terraform/spotify-playlist
+# Create Spotify playlist using Terraform

 This tutorial is inspired from the [Create a Spotify Playlist with Terraform](https://learn.hashicorp.com/tutorials/terraform/spotify-playlist) website.

-I will be creating a spotify playlist using terraform, this list numbers of tracks and also creating a playlist by the song ID or song URL.
+I will be creating a spotify playlist using terraform.
+Playlist will be created by searching for the artist name and song ID.

-In this tutorial there following prequisite are required:
+In this tutorial the following prerequisites are required:
 * Terraform version 1.0 +
 * Docker Desktop
 * Spotify account with developer access.

-I have already installed terraform and Docker desktop.
+We will need to install terraform and docker desktop.
+I have already installed both terraform and Docker desktop.
 To check the version of terraform and docker deskto after installation, do the following:

 ```bash
 terraform --version